 Webster’s Dictionary should define the word “hustle” with a picture of Beverly Estrada, the owner of At Bev’s Tamales.
 After clocking out of her job at Trader Joe’s, the mother of four immediately clocks into her career as a tamal vendor in her USC-adjacent neighborhood, offering her menu of five handmade tamales—respectively featuring birria, mole, rajas, pork with salsa roja, and chicken with salsa verde—at all hours of the day and night.
 Bev’s Tamales was forged out of necessity, one of many celebrated businesses that sprung out of the pandemic when this hard-working entrepreneur found her days slashed and began seeking a profitable outlet for her ideas and energy.
 Estrada enjoys raves on social media, with follower comments like “by far the best tamales I have ever tried.”
 Still, nothing is easy in the street food game.
 Not only are tamales hard work, but she reminds us that “vendors like me have to hide in the shadows, whether it’s morning or night.
 If you get caught, they toss your food without even hesitating when you’re out there hustling to provide for your family.”
 Champions of the hustle, Rockstar Energy searched its L.A. hometown for street food vendors in need of their own legal street carts.
 AtBev’s social media posts quickly caught sight of the company, which vocally backed and promoted Revolution’s new carts.
 Being gifted a cart by Rockstar and Revolution feels like a game-changer and lifesaver for Estrada.
 Not only is there the intrinsic benefit of the cart carrying a health department permit, but she also marvels at the way it fits a lot of tamales and keeps them heated for hours.
 For At Bev’s cart, she was paired with legendary L.A. artist DEFER, who decked it out with his original artwork.
 Estrada not only knows the artist’s work but shares a personal connection with him through her tattoo artist, one of DEFER’s close friends.
 “I can’t explain how much I appreciate the lettering and the food cart together.
 I’m speechless,” Estrada says.
 “What are the odds that DEFER and the food cart are going to be combined?
 And they’ll be all mine!”

 La Masita Fina’s Cristina Torres is the rebel in her family.
 Not for making the kinds of dangerous choices kids usually gravitate towards when defying their households.
 In her case, it was all about opting to attend culinary school instead of becoming a mariachi like the rest of her clan.
-Powered by memories of making tamales with her mom for the holidays and learning of her dad’s secret past as a server at the precursor to El Torito pushed Torres to launch La Masita Fina during the pandemic, concentrating her culinary expertise and hustle on the classic tamal trio of pollo con chile verde, puerco con mole rojo, and rajas-and-cheese, all made by hand.
+Powered by memories of making tamales with her mom for the holidays and learning of her dad’s secret past as the head chef at Tequila Willie's (the now-shuttered Manhattan Beach sister to the El Torito chain) pushed Torres to launch La Masita Fina during the pandemic, concentrating her culinary expertise and hustle on the classic tamal trio of pollo con chile verde, puerco con mole rojo, and rajas-and-cheese, all made by hand.
 From deliveries and pick-ups to selling on the street, the Carson local graduated to pop-ups, something she’ll be able to do more frequently and easily with one of the Revolution Carts Rockstar is giving her.
 To date, acquiring and affording permits has been an obstacle.
 “I’m so stoked that this cart has the ability to take care of this problem,” she says.
 “It has that legal aspect and will make it a lot easier to set up and pop-up at more locations.”
 She also received a boost when Rockstar paired her with EZRA ONE, one of L.A.’s most thrilling graffiti artists, admired for lettering that bursts with bright colors and wild flourishes alongside his mind-bending, photo-realistic characters.
 “We want to support the hustlers,” he tells L.A.
 TACO, motivated by meeting Cristina and learning her story.
 The South Central and South Bay-raised artist has a lifelong love of street food himself that he has carried with him throughout his career.
 “When I heard about Rockstar’s project, I was like, ‘I’m on board.’
 I have a soft spot for street vendors.
 Doing graffiti and murals in the streets all these years, I’ve gotten a lot of love from street vendors when they’re watching me and my crew paint.
 And how cool is it to have your art piece on the street vendor cart?”